Cultural Policy in Canada (Revision 5)

 Area of Study: Social ScienceChallenge for Credit option.

-- Unit 5: Cultural Industries, Economic Policies, and International Contexts
+- Unit 1—Foundations of Cultural Policy: International Contexts

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 The course materials include an AU Student Manual, a Course Information, a Study Guide, and a Digital Reading Room.
 All materials are online.